syncfusion-content/xamarin-docs/Xamarin/SfNumericTextBox/Getting-Started.md

 ## Enable Parsing Mode

-The value parser type can be decided between double and decimal using `ParsingMode` property
+SfNumericTextBox provides option to display the value in double or decimal.
+Following code shows the Decimal parsing mode which can be set through `ParsingMode` property.

 {% tabs %}